Wildlander-mod/Support/Docs/FAQ.md

 		Answering yes to any questions which follow

 2) if 1) doesnt work - navigate to the "\_shortcut" folder and start one of the batch files matching your prefered graphics settings

+Note: If the launcher does start but crashes after clicking "play" please see this faq entry [Game Hard CTD on Splashscreen](#game-hard-CTD-on-SplashScreen)

 ---
 ## Can I see a list of Known issues?